ch-stark/gatekeepermutationplacement/example.md

 # Gatekeeper Mutation with External Data for OCM

+This is just brainstorming and not tested at all!!!

+Goal is to modify a Placement using Gatekeeper-Mutation, at the end the python script should query metrics from the RHACM-Hub Cluster.

 ### 1. Python Provider Script (`server.py`)
 Run this service where Gatekeeper can reach it (e.g., containerize it and run as a Service).